fantasyui-com/directorate/README.md

 # directorate
 Business in a Box Modeling, A Company Object Model that helps you define business requirements prior to implementation.

+Like prd/brd it is a pre/requisite mapping language used for mapping companies/applications prior to funding phase.

 ```JavaScript